diogohalmeida/FEUP-IART-PROJ/README.md

 ```

 ## How ro run
-- In a Python IDE:
+- In a Python IDE, in the main.py file:
     -  press run.

 - In the command line, for windows, in the src directory: